-Have you ever wondered what Japan's biome, geography or simply the vegetation of Japan?
+Ever wondered what the biome of Japan is, its geography or simply the vegetation of Japan?
 In this article, we will answer these questions by talking a little about Japan's biome, climate, geography and vegetation.

-Japan is an archipelago composed of more than 6852 islands located in the Pacific Ocean.
-The largest islands in Japan are Honshu, Hokkaido, Kyushu and Shikoku where it represents 97% from the Japan area.
+Japan is an archipelago made up of more than 6852 islands located in the Pacific Ocean.
+The largest islands in Japan are Honshu, Hokkaido, Kyushu and Shikoku where it represents 97% of the Japan area.

 Most of Japan is filled with mountains and forests, being considered one of the most wooded nations in the world.
-Japan's coastline is approximately four times that of Brazil.
+Japan's coastline is approximately four times longer than Brazil's.

-The country is also marked by volcanic activities that generate countless thermal and natural bathrooms.
+The country is also marked by volcanic activities that generate numerous thermal and natural bathrooms.
 A country rich in magnesium and other minerals present in the water.
-The country has more than 100 volcanoes, but none of them are at risk.
+The country has more than 100 volcanoes, but none of them pose any risks.

-Highest mountain and volcano is the famous from Japan Mount Fuji with an incredible 3,776 meters of altitude.
-The enormous amount of volcanoes in the depths of Japan shows that the soil is unstable and full of energy, recorded numerous earthquakes.
+The highest mountain and volcano in Japan is the famous Mount Fuji with an incredible 3,776 meters of altitude.
+The huge amount of volcanoes in the depths of Japan shows that the ground is unstable and full of energy, registered numerous earthquakes.

 The territory of Japan covers an area of 372,000 square kilometers.
 The country is located on the Eurasian plate where several tectonic plates responsible for earthquakes and tsunami meet.